zhouzypaul/onager/README.md

 python --alpha 1 --beta 5 --seed 2
 python --alpha 2 --beta 5 --seed 3
 ```
-- Add an argument that is not permuted with other args, but sequentially unique to all the other permuted commands, i.e.
+- Add an argument that is not permuted with other args, but sequentially unique to all the other permuted commands.
+Note that this does not work with +tag yet.

 ```